the MAC:

 The college's long-term vision includes special projects working towards national aims.
 The projects - Tuition Tribe, The Second Order, and The Learning Hostel, are future endeavors of the MAC, and more still as the financial means allow.

-I would not prescribe a definitive vision as that would limit our imagination.
+I would not prescribe a definitive vision, as that would limit our imagination.

 History

-The founder earned a Masters of Higher Education Administration degree.
-When it became very clear, during the course work, the amount of defects and/or limitations in post-secondary education - and well, that's why the MAC!
+During this process it became very clear, during the course work, the amount of defects and/or limitations in post-secondary education - and well, that's why the MAC!

 We don’t have what other schools have when it comes to history, but at least we are not stuck in history.